-In principle, a single sample could be analyzed for vegetatively propagated varieties, as all individuals should be identical, except for mutants which are which are not usually detected using the current molecular tools.
+In principle, a single sample could be analyzed for vegetatively propagated varieties, as all individuals should be identical.
 However, it is advisable in all cases to analyze at least duplicate samples.
 If any differences are found, additional samples should be analyzed.